dynamsoft-docs/license-server-docs/selfhosting/DLSonWindows.md

 ![DLS-HomePage-001]({{site.assets}}imgs/dls-homepage.png)

 If the above page shows up, then the server is installed correctly and is ready to process requests.
+The requests may not be able to reach the license server if you are developing a Web application.

 ### Configure reverse proxy (Web applications only)